Moist pumpkin fruitcake with lots of dried fruit. A rich cake perfect for Christmas, a nice change from a traditional fruitcake.

 - You can also add a small handful of chopped walnuts/pecans/almonds or dark chocolate chips.

-- The glaze and topping are completely optional.
+- The glaze and topping are entirely optional.
 Alternative: sprinkle the cooled fruitcake with icing sugar or glaze and top the cake with chopped walnuts/pecans/roasted almonds.